Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/grpc.md

 }
 ```

-### gRPC over HTTP
+## gRPC without TLS

 All services are assumed to be either HTTP or HTTPS by default.
-We need to update the service to specify gRPC as the protocol by adding a `konghq.com/protocol` annotation.
+We can update the service to specify gRPC as the protocol by adding a `konghq.com/protocol` annotation.
+If you do not perform this step, it will also default to using gRPC as the default protocol.

-The annotation `grpc` informs Kong that this service is a gRPC (with TLS) service and not a HTTP service.
+The annotation `grpc` informs Kong that this service is a gRPC (without TLS) service and not a HTTP service.

 ```bash
 kubectl annotate service grpcbin 'konghq.com/protocol=grpc'